-The world has just emerged from the bloodiest war in history.
-The Olympics have been on hold since Adolf Hitler infamously staged the Berlin Games of 1936.
-With the country still under rationing, and widespread public controversy over investment on such scale, it is a testament to Britain’s war spirit that London, once again, pulls it off.
+In 1948 the world had just emerged from the bloodiest war in history.
+The Olympics had been on hold since Adolf Hitler infamously staged the Berlin Games of 1936.
+With the country still under rationing, and widespread public controversy over investment on such scale, it was a testament to Britain’s war spirit that London, once again, pulls it off.

 If there was one undisputed star to emerge in the 1948 Olympics, it was Dutch sprinter Fanny Blankers-Koen.
 Nicknamed ‘The Flying Housewife,’ the pregnant mother-of-two became the first woman in history to win three gold medals in the Olympics, before powering first past the finish line in the women’s 400-metre relay to take a fourth.
 This achievement has never again been matched by any woman, and Blankers-Koen has been named the female ‘Athlete of the (20th) century.’